 Amy has a Bachelor of Arts from the University of Pittsburgh.
 She served for 3 years as the Promotions Director for the Pittsburgh Theater Corporation and for 15 years as the Co-Founder and President of Women of the Cloud Forest which is an organization that works to promote the artisans in rural Costa Rica and Nicaragua.
 Amy assists with the Big Trip to Costa Rica.

 Melissa worked for 17 years as the Special Events Manager in the Marketing Department at Seven Springs Mountain Resort.
 She previously worked for 11 years as the Executive Assistant / Customer Service Supervisor / Production Manager at J&L Specialty Steel Corporation.
-Most recently, she has worked as the Director of Project Management at Fireman Creative.
+Prior to joining our staff, she has worked as the Director of Project Management at Fireman Creative.